awsdocs/aws-codebuild-user-guide/doc_source/delete-project.md

 You can use the AWS CodeBuild console, AWS CLI, or AWS SDKs to delete a build project in AWS CodeBuild\.

 **Warning**
 If you delete a build project, it cannot be recovered\.
-All information about builds will also be deleted and cannot be recovered\.
+All information about builds is also deleted and cannot be recovered\.

 **Topics**
 + [Delete a Build Project \(Console\)](#delete-project-console)